clintonboys/clintonboys.github.io/about/index.md

 title: About
 ---

-I am an Australian mathematician, data scientist and engineer living and working in Tel Aviv.
+I am an Australian mathematician, data scientist and engineer living and working in London (formerly Tel Aviv).
 You can visit my [now]({{ site.baseurl }}{% link now/index.md %}) page to see what I'm up to and what's on my mind at the moment.

 I graduated from the University of Sydney in 2011 with a First Class Honours degree in Pure Mathematics, and then in 2015 with a PhD in Mathematics.
 You can find answers to some frequently asked questions about my PhD [here]({% post_url 2015-01-19-phd-faq %}).

 In 2015 I moved to Tel Aviv and have been working since then as a data scientist at various startups.
 Currently I'm working at [Via](http://ridewithvia.com).
-In my six years' experience I have become more and more of a generalist, incorporating software engineering, algorithm development and a lot of other tools into my toolkit.
+In my eight years' experience I have become more and more of a generalist, incorporating software engineering, algorithm development and a lot of other tools into my toolkit.
+In 2023 I relocated with Via to London with my family.
 If you're interested in more details, you can find my resume [here]({{ site.baseurl }}{% link clinton_boys_cv.pdf %}).

 My [blog]({{ site.baseurl }}{% link posts/index.md %}) contains posts with five main themes: